How to Install VMware Workstation 17 on Linux Mint 21

 Step 3

-After downloading the Workstation.bundle file to your computer, open the terminal by pressing the CTRL + Alt + T keys together and execute the “sudo apt update” and “sudo apt upgrade” commands to update your system before installation.
+After you get the Workstation.bundle file on your Linux Mint PC, open the terminal by pressing CTRL + Alt + T at the same time.
+Next, type “sudo apt update” and “sudo apt upgrade” to make sure your computer has the newest updates before you install anything.

 chmod +x VMware-Workstation-Full-17.0.0-20800274.x86_64.bundle